Designing a Workplace to Optimize for Productivity

 The trick is allocate a certain percentage of space for each work mode based on your company’s culture and goals.
 A great time to think about this when you’re planning an office renovation or move, but with the advent of third spaces, like Neighborhood by Knotel, focus, collaborative, and social spaces are now available as when you need them.
 Not to mention it’s often a lot cheaper to use a third space than investing in additional square footage at your headquarters.

 Our perspective on workplace strategy brings together the operational considerations of what it takes to make an office work and the human considerations of what it takes to make a business thrive.
-If you want to hear more about how we're revolutionizing the workplace, check out this exclusive event in NYC on May 30.
+If you want to hear more about how we're revolutionizing the workplace, get in touch.